frankwallis/plugin-typescript/README.md

 Compiler options which do not conflict with those required by plugin-typescript will be loaded from the ```compilerOptions``` section of the file.
 Any declaration files contained in the ```files``` array will also be loaded if type-checking is enabled.

+## resolveTypings ##

+In TypeScript 1.6.2 the ```typings``` field was introduced in package.json to enable delivery of type declaration files alongside javascript libraries.
+A boolean flag which controls whether the type-checker will look for the ```typings``` field in package.json when importing external dependencies, and load the declaration files when present.
+For more information on this see [here](https://github.com/Microsoft/TypeScript/wiki/Typings-for-npm-packages).

+The default value is ```false```.
+See the angular2 example project for an example of this feature working.

 ## resolveAmbientRefs ##

 A boolean flag which controls how reference files are resolved.
 When it is set then SystemJS will be used to resolve references, so